T0hid/hpo-classification-agent/README.md

 ## Running the pipeline

-Each script can be run independently, or all of them in sequence via `run.sh`:
+Each script can be run independently
 ```bash
 python main.py                       # produces the classification output + reasoning log
 python hyperparameter.py             # hyperparameter sensitivity heatmap